Turlock Truck Accident Lawyer

 - Jackknifing: Jackknifing can occur due to poor driving skills, weather conditions, speeding, or using the wrong brakes when a trucker needs to slow down or stop.
 Jackknifing causes the tractor part of the rig to move slower than the trailer it is pulling.
-The trailer swings around in the shape of a jackknife, which can involve colliding with other vehicles in the next lane.
+The trailer swings around like a jackknife, which can involve colliding with other vehicles in the next lane.

 - Blind spots: Because big rigs have large blind spots on all sides, especially along with the trailer, they can be negligent in changing lanes, causing a collision with another vehicle.

 Large truck accidents are more complex than those involving several passenger cars.
 Big trucks are subject to federal and state regulations that mandate record-keeping, driving and rest hours, and inspections every time the vehicle goes out on the road.
-In addition, some truckers are independent operators while others work for a company.
-In cases involving company negligence, such as hiring an inexperienced driver or having previous infractions, it leaves itself liable for accident injuries.
+In addition, some truckers are independent operators, while others work for a company.
+In company negligence cases, such as hiring an inexperienced driver or having previous infractions, it leaves itself liable for accident injuries.

-At our law firm, we send our investigators to the scene of a truck accident immediately to collect the evidence needed to support a client's bodily injury claim.
+Our law firm sends our investigators to the scene of a big rig crash immediately to collect the evidence needed to support a client's bodily injury claim.
 Some of the areas in which an investigation is conducted include:

 - The investigators begin by checking over the police report to look for inaccuracies.